Case Study: A 30.4% DPO boost in 90 days

 • 2 vendors (aggregate procurement volume = $33M): terms extended 30 days --> 90 days

-Discussions around terms were conducted by the client, in parallel with the Quartix program introduction.
+Discussion around these terms were conducted by the client, in parallel with the Quartix program introduction.

 Over 30% increase in DPO and AP